-- All machines, equipment, vessels, or systems are isolated from all potentially hazardous stored energy. - All site personnel are protected from unexpected energization, start-up, or release of stored energy. - All site personnel are aware of all machines, equipment, vessels, or systems on site that are currently in an energized state. - All sources of stored energy have been clearly identified and are in a controlled state. - All site personnel are aware of the hazards associated with pressure testing and pressurized systems, pipes, or vessels.
+- All machines, equipment, vessels, electrical or process systems are isolated from all potentially hazardous stored energy. - All site personnel are protected from unexpected energization, start-up, or release of stored energy. - All site personnel are aware of all machines, equipment, vessels, electrical or process systems on site that are currently in an energized state. - Project Team responsibilities for ensuring lock out tag out procedures are followed.